Here's Why We Think Unity Bancorp (NASDAQ:UNTY) Might Deserve Your Attention Today

-I like to take a look at earnings before interest and (EBIT) tax margins, as well as revenue growth, to get another take on the quality of the company's growth.
-I note that Unity Bancorp's revenue from operations was lower than its revenue in the last twelve months, so that could distort my analysis of its margins.
-While we note Unity Bancorp's EBIT margins were flat over the last year, revenue grew by a solid 12% to US$62m.
+It's often helpful to take a look at earnings before interest and tax (EBIT) margins, as well as revenue growth, to get another take on the quality of the company's growth.
+Our analysis has highlighted that Unity Bancorp's revenue from operations did not account for all of their revenue in the previous 12 months, so our analysis of its margins might not accurately reflect the underlying business.
+While we note Unity Bancorp achieved similar EBIT margins to last year, revenue grew by a solid 8.2% to US$93m.
 That's progress.

 Are Unity Bancorp Insiders Aligned With All Shareholders?